 History of the BMC

-The Bicycle Moaning Collective was born early 2008 when a rag tag bunch of drinkers approaching middle age decided that they wanted to don some lycra (some more than others) and cycle to Paris.
-Not much has changed other than more trips to the continent, middle age hitting and more drinking to celebrate, plan and moan about cycling.
+The Bicycle Moaning Collective was born early 2008 when a rag tag bunch of drinkers approaching middle age decided that they wanted to don some Lycra (some more than others) and cycle to Paris.
+Not much has changed other than more trips to the continent and more drinking to celebrate, plan and moan about cycling.

 We’ve been organising group cycle rides since 2009, following the basic challenge of covering 300 miles in 3 days.
-With London as our starting point we have ridden to Paris, Amsterdam, La Rochelle, Cologne and most recently Reims.
+With London as our starting point we have ridden to La Rochelle, Paris, Amsterdam, La Rochelle, Cologne, Luxembourg and most recently back to La Rochelle.
 From these rides the Bicycle Moaning Collective was born, a ‘virtual cycle club’ for cyclists who want to ride if, when and how they want.
 Unlike other cycle clubs we don’t have any strict club rules other than the guiding principle: never leave anyone behind.

 It was the ethos of stronger riders helping weaker (rather than racing off up the road), team work, value for money, inclusiveness and a sense of adventure that our riders hadn’t experienced since they were kids riding their bikes.
 It has kept them coming back year after year, bringing along their friends or just someone that they once spoke to about cycling, and has led to our numbers growing year on year.